Modular adaptations to the RHU at Konstfack University

 “I did a lot of research into both the RHU and the locations where it is used to create a modular storage system design proposal for the shelter.”

 While Olivia’s design was based on a theoretical setting in Syria, her research was unequivocally based on reality.
-She worked closely with the Product Team at Better Shelter, researching every detail of the RHU as a structure that is able to stand and withstand many contexts and climates.
-She studied Syrian culture, analysing images, maps and interviewing members of the Syrian community in Stockholm, to understand even the littlest details on how culture and tradition inform form and function.
+She worked closely with the Better Shelter product team, researching every detail of the RHU as a structure that can stand and withstand many contexts and climates.
+She studied Syrian culture, analysing images and maps and interviewing members of the Syrian community in Stockholm to understand even the littlest details on how culture and tradition inform form and function.

 ©Olivia Åhman